noradno/portfolio/README.md

 1. Go to folder: Norad-Avd-Kunnskap - General\\06.
 Porteføljestyring\\P-Dash\\prod\\data\\

-2. There you find multiple csv files: agreement_info.csv, agreement_disbursement.csv and agreement_total

-3. Copy the two files to save to folder Norad-Avd-Kunnskap - General\\06.
+2. There you find multiple csv files.
+Copy these files and save by replacing the existing files in folder Norad-Avd-Kunnskap - General\\06.
 Porteføljestyring\\P-Dash\\backup\\data\\

 ## Step 1: Download raw data reports from PTA